-Alcohol abuse and addiction has been implicated in an increased risk of many illnesses and diseases, due to the toxins the alcohol exerts upon your system.
+Alcohol abuse and addiction have been implicated in an increased risk of many illnesses and diseases, due to the toxins the alcohol exerts upon your system.
 Alcohol directly impacts your brain chemistry, altering the way critical neurotransmitters function.
-Due to this, a person may experience mental or emotional vulnerability that they self-medicate by drinking, instead of asking for help.
+Due to this, a person may experience the mental or emotional vulnerability that they self-medicate by drinking, instead of asking for help.

 Even Functional Alcoholics Need Help

 Perhaps you’ve heard someone say “oh, but he’s a functional alcoholic,” spoken as if because of a person’s apparent ability to function, there isn’t a problem, or as much of one, in comparison to an individual who isn’t keeping it together as well.
 Nothing could be farther from the truth, and this is an excellent example of denial.